KimmoKAhola/The-IoT-Temperature-Observer/README.md

 [Azure](https://azure.microsoft.com/sv-se)

 # Try it!
+You have read through all this text.
+Wouldn't it be fun to try it?

 ## Telegram chat bot
 Interact with it if you want to and have a telegram account.
 If the microcontroller is live you will receive a response within 20 seconds.